Getting an Emotional Support Animal in Canada

 An emotional support animal isn’t like every other pet.
 They help people with mental disabilities recover on their path to mental wellness once more.
 ESAs are true companions who will quickly become your new best friend.
 But how do you get an emotional support animal in Canada?
 Keep reading to find out!

-How to Get an Emotional Support Animal: Canada Way
+How to Get an Emotional Support Animal in Canada?

 An emotional support letter is official proof that your companion is a real ESA and not just your pet.
 Emotional support letters are used to separate pets being passed off as ESAs from actual ESAs.